 In accordance with ODCM 7.1.2.1, the summarized and tabulated results for all of the regular samples collected for the year at the designated indicator and control stations are presented in Table 3-1.
 The format of Table 3-1 is similar to Table 3 of the Nuclear Regulatory Commission (NRC) Branch Technical Position, "An Acceptable Radiological Environmental Monitoring Program", Revision 1, November 1979.
-Results for samples collected at locations other than indicator or control stations are discussed in Section 4 under the particular sample type.
+Since no naturally occurring radionuclides were found in the plant's effluent releases, only man-made radionuclides are reported as permitted by ODCM 7.1.2.1.
+Results for samples collected at locations other than control or indicator stations are discussed in Section 4 under the particular sample type.